mspeculatrix/Zolatron64/CODE/ZUMPUS/README.md

 If you enter a room containing Zumpus (or he comes into your room), you're dead ... well, fired.
 Whenever Zumpus is in a room adjacent to yours, you can smell him.

 If you enter a room containing a sales rep, he will grab you and transport you to another, randomly chosen room.
 The rep will then return to his original location.
-If a sales rep is in an adjoining room, you can hear him muttering.
+The sales reps never carry you to a room containing Zumpus, one of the lift shafts or the other sales rep. If a sales rep is in an adjoining room, you can hear him muttering.

 There are also two bottomless pits (actually dangerously exposed lift shafts).
 Enter a room with one of those and ... well, I'm sure you can work that out.
 If a lift shaft is in an adjoining room, you can feel a chill and a rush of air.